romnegrillo/CPP-Qt-Snippets/README.md

 This does not contain complete projects but only a "snippet" that can be used for bigger projects in the future.

-I mainly used Qt4 because I used it in some projects which requires those version rather than using the latest Qt5.
+I mainly use Qt4 because I use it in some projects which requires those version rather than using the latest Qt5.